nerthul11/HOG_Randomizer/ReadMe.md

 - Ascended --> An item is granted when defeating the Ascended version.
 - Radiant --> An item is granted when defeating the Radiant version.

-Likewise, there will be two new item classes affecting these locations:
-- Statue Unlock --> Instead of unlocking when a boss is defeated, the "Statue_Unlock-{BOSS_NAME}" item will be required.
-- Statue Mark --> Each item will improve the Statue_Mark for each boss by 1, meaning you'll get the Attuned, Ascended and Radiant marks in progressive order.
-Three copies of this item will be present for each boss, each of them representing one of the boss tiers.
+The Statue_Mark items will improve the statue's state for each boss by 1, meaning you'll unlock the statue and then get the Attuned, Ascended and Radiant marks in progressive order.
+The amount of copies of this item will depend on the mod settings.
+Randomizing the statue access will add one copy, while randomizing the tier limits will add up to three extra copies, matching the four location types.

 Requirements for the Void Idol will be defined by these locations instead of requiring the actual defeat of each boss.

-All this should add a whopping total of 176 new items and locations to the Randomization pool!
+All this should add up to a whopping total of 176 new items and locations to the Randomization pool!

-Settings:
+## Settings:
 - Enabled --> Boolean to define if the connection should be active or not.
+- Randomize access --> Defines if the "Unlock" feature is randomized or vanilla.
-- Limit --> Options: Attuned, Ascended, Radiant.
+- Limit --> Options: IncludeAll, ExcludeRadiant, ExcludeAscended, Vanilla.
 Defines which locations should be randomized and contain items and which should remain vanilla.
-- Randomize access --> Defines if the "Unlock" feature is randomized or vanilla.
+Excluding Ascended also Excludes Radiant entries.

 Dependencies:
 - ItemChanger